-- Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), a nationally recognized accrediting agency. - Approved to operate by the Bureau for Private Postsecondary Education (BPPE), approval to operate means compliance with state standards. - Approved for the training of veterans and eligible persons under the provisions of Section 21.4253 (d) (1) and 21.4254 (b), Chapter 36, Title 38, U.S. Code. - Designated for referrals by city and county, retraining, rehabilitation and vocational guidance agencies - Has Voluntary Education Partnership Memorandum of Understanding (MOU) with the Department of Defense (DOD) and eligible to participate in the (DOD) Tuition Assistance (TA) Program. - Accredited by the National Institute of Metalworking Standards (NIMS) - NTMA is a Private Institution
+- Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), a nationally recognized accrediting agency by the United States Department of Education. - Approved to operate by the Bureau for Private Postsecondary Education (BPPE), approval to operate means compliance with state standards.
+Approval to operate means compliance with state standards as set forth in the CEC and 5, CCR. - Recognized as an institution eligible for participation authorized under the Higher Education Act of 1965 by the United States Department of Education. - Approved for the training of veterans and eligible persons under the provisions of Section 21.4253 (d) (1) and 21.4254 (b), Chapter 36, Title 38, U.S. Code. - Designated for referrals by city and county, retraining, rehabilitation and vocational guidance agencies. - Has Voluntary Education Partnership Memorandum of Understanding (MOU) with the Department of Defense (DOD) and eligible to participate in the (DOD) Tuition Assistance (TA) Program. - NTMA is a Private Non-Profit Institution.